kiransalagare/Melanoma-detection-case-study/README.md

 pathlib - version 1.0.1

 ## Contact
-Created by @kiransalagare and @nmadhavashyam - feel free to contact us!
+Created by @kiransalagare, @nmadhavashyam and @shardulchaudhar - feel free to contact us!